jarrettmeyer/jarrettmeyer.github.io/_posts/2017-12-05-rdbms-fundamentals-third-normal-form.md

 1. Indianapolis is a city in Indiana.
 There is no Seattle, Indiana, and there is no Indianapolis, Washington.
 2. There are only so many valid ZIP codes in Indianapolis.
 The ZIP code and city are dependent on each other.
 In the grand scheme of addresses, there are relatively few valid city + state + ZIP code combinations.
 3. Not all 5 digit numbers are valid ZIP codes.
+Ideally, we could create a table of all valid ZIP codes.
 4. Not all building have multiple units (suites, apartment numbers, floors, etc.).

 Let's start breaking down this table so it satisfies 3NF.